geoschem/geos-chem-shared-docs/supplemental-guides/using-kpp-with-gc.rst

 there.
 You may also need to modify :file:`FJX_spec.dat` (in the same folder ast :file:`FJX_j2j.dat`) to include cross-sections for your species.
-Note that if you add new reactions to :file:`FJX_j2j.dat` you will also need to set the parameter :code:`JVN_` in GEOS-Chem module :file:`Headers/CMN_FJX_MOD.F90` to match the total number of entries.
+Note that if you add new reactions to :file:`FJX_j2j.dat` you will also need to set the parameter :code:`JVN_` in Cloud-J module :file:`Cloud-J/src/Core/cldj_cmn_mod.F90` to match the total number of entries.

 If your reaction involves new cross section data, you will need to follow an additional set of steps.
 Specifically, you will need to: